abhishek-kumar-code/Redfish_Public/Specification.md

 ##### ResourceURI Override

 In the following example use of the ResourceURI Override syntax for representing operation privilege variations for specific resource URIs is demonstrated.
-The example specifies both ConfigureComponents and OEMAdminPriv privileges are required in order to perform a PATCH operation on the 2 resource URIs listed.
+The example specifies both ConfigureComponents and OEMAdminPriv privileges are required in order to perform a PATCH operation on the 2 resource URIs listed as Targets.
 ~~~json
 {
 		"Entity": "ComputerSystem",